Your Student Visa Guide

 It is imperative that you answer the above questions carefully and in detail, as well as provide supporting documents which substantiate your answers, as generic statements which are unsupported by evidence are not given significant weight in the Genuine Student assessment.
 This means that any unsubstantiated claims and/or answers will not be taken into account if they are not backed by documentary evidence.

-To properly answer these questions and demonstrate your satisfaction of the Genuine Student requirement, all Student Visa Applicants should address and provide documentary evidence of the following points in their Student Visa Application, where applicable:
+To further demonstrate your satisfaction of the Genuine Student requirement, you should provide documentary evidence of the following points in their Student Visa Application, where applicable:

 • Previous study